 That said, remember that free tools don’t guarantee compliance.
 Read our step-by-step guide on taking a passport photo on an iPhone and be sure the authorities accept it.

-How to get a digital copy of your passport photo?
+How to take a digital passport photo with iPhone?

 However, if you want to use your own picture, ensure it’s: